zerocarbonbritain/hourlymodel/readme.md

 - Electricity and heat storage algorithms could be improved to allow better utilisation for backup fuel displacement and peak-shaving.
 Current implementation is limited to a simple 'flat-out' charge when surplus is available, discharge when not available, or a charge/discharge rate based on a +-12h average of energy surplus and deficit.

 - There are currently no limitations on backup methane or hydrogen gas turbine ramp rates and the model suggests a need for these resources to ramp up from zero to high outputs over relatively short timescales.
+A more sophisticated implementation could make use of electricity storage to provide the fast response component allowing backup turbines to ramp up and down more slowly.
+Alternatively other long duration storage technologies not yet included may be used.

 - Cost model: there is currently no integrated cost model in the javascript implementation.